Enhancing Surface Neural Implicits with Curvature-Guided Sampling and Uncertainty-Augmented Representations: Mathematical detail

 where $v_s$ is the voxel size, $T\in\mathbb{N}^+$ is the truncate voxel number, in this paper, voxel size is set to $0.8cm$ for $64^3$ grid and $0.2cm$ for $256^3$ grid with $T=5$.
 Iterating over all depth image, the SDF $\psi^v_i$, uncertainty $w^v_i$, gradient $\vt{g}_i$ and curvature $H^v_i$ is updated by

-The attributes in voxels are integrated using weighted average to be more robust to the noise, especially consider that the normal and curvature are computed using neighborhood information of one pixel on the depth map.
+The attributes in voxels are integrated using weighted averages to be more robust to the noise, especially considering that the normal and curvature are computed using neighborhood information of one pixel on the depth map.